Black Fast (band): Reception

+rated Black Fast's Spectre of Ruin the Number 3 album for 2018.

 Kerrang!
 Magazine ranked Black Fast #24 in their feature, The 50 Best American Metal Bands From the Last Decade (2010s).

-On July 12, 2022, Metalsucks.org published The 20 Best Thrash Albums Since the Turn of the Millennium, and ranked Black Fast's album, "Terms of Surrender," Number 10, stating, "Brutal but tasty, unorthodox but classic, the record continues to be the band’s greatest triumph.
-You just can’t deny a record this f*ckin’ good."
+On July 12, 2022, Metalsucks.org published The 20 Best Thrash Albums Since the Turn of the Millennium, and ranked Black Fast's album, "Terms of Surrender," Number 10, stating, "Brutal but tasty, unorthodox but classic, the record continues to be the band's greatest triumph.
+You just can't deny a record this f*ckin' good."

 Musical style

 The band have been described by music journalists and critics as thrash metal and blackened thrash metal.
 Key aspects of their sound come from their highly technical and complex song structures and black metal influences.